Tahir-Robinson-CS/CSE1910-CSE-Project-A-Mario-Pineda/proposal/proposal-programingLanguage.md

 ## 80%
 _What does 80% look like?
 List some specific features of your project that are needed to reach 80%._

-Same as 60% but with the addition of basic lederboard functionality (data not saved online, whhich would mean the lederboard would only be saved locally).
+Same as 60% but with the addition of basic lederboard functionality (data not saved online, which would mean the lederboard would only be saved locally).

 ## 90+%
 _What does 90+% look like?
 List some specific features of your project that are needed to reach 90+%._